the-expanse/SideQuestWiki/BMBF.md

 ----

-Have the latest SideQuest installed from https://sidequestvr.com/#/download and have a purchased copy of Beatsaber installed and have run at least one song once in your headset before proceeding
+Have the latest SideQuest installed from https://sidequestvr.com/#/download and have a purchased copy of Beatsaber installed and have run at least one song once in your headset before proceeding, and when installing songs or mods from SideQuest while connected make sure BMBF is open in headset and running.

 #### Step 1
-Install both both the `BMBF_TVWrapper.apk` And `com.weloveoculus.BMBF.apk`s from the link below onto your PC
+Install The `com.weloveoculus.BMBF.apk`s from the link below onto your PC

 ### BMBF APKs
 https://github.com/kihecido/BMBF/releases

 #### Step 2

-After downloading both APKs for BMBF onto your PC Launch SideQuest and look for a button top right button that when hovered over says `Install APK file from folder` (looks like a box icon with a down arrow on it) and click it
+After downloading the APK for BMBF onto your PC Launch SideQuest and look for a button top right button that when hovered over says `Install APK file from folder` (looks like a box icon with a down arrow on it) and click it

 #### Step 3

-In the popup locate both the first and second APKs and install them each, then restart your headset.
+In the popup locate the APK and install it, then restart your headset.

 #### Step 4